Cellular data is a popular choice for RVers and boaters for online mobile connectivity.

 - Hotspotting from a smartphone or device drains the battery pretty quickly - make sure the device is plugged in.

-- If you have any need to remote in to your RV while you're gone, usually you take your smartphone with you - thus taking the internet with you.
+- If you have any need to remote in while you're gone, usually you take your smartphone with you - thus taking the internet with you.

 Recommended for: Solo travelers, for those not dependent on internet for critical tasks, for access to a secondary cellular network (ie. if your primary is Verizon with a MiFi, perhaps you access AT&T when needed from a smartphone) or for 'out and about' internet access away from the RV.

-Also sometimes referred to as a Jetpack or MiFi, mobile hotspots are small self- contained units that receive a cellular data signal and then broadcast a Wi-Fi hotspot that enables your other devices to get online.
+Also sometimes referred to as a Jetpack or MiFi (they're just marketing brand names for the same thing), mobile hotspots are small self- contained units that receive a cellular data signal and then broadcast a Wi-Fi hotspot that enables your other devices to get online.
 They are a cellular modem and Wi-Fi router combined.

 - You can take your internet with you with these self contained gizmos.